 Appeals

-CPAs or other tax experts may take your case to Appeals if your application for non collectible status is rejected.
+Your CPA may take your case to Appeals if your application for non collectible status is rejected.

 Appeals is not as scary as it sounds.
 Typically, the taxpayer is not even there.
 The CPA handles the whole matter under a Power of Attorney.